intel/pmem-csi/docs/DEVELOPMENT.md

 release images), a new release is created.

 Container images reference a fixed base image.
-To ensure that the base image remains secure, `hack/update-clear-linux-base.sh` gets run periodically to update a `release-x.y` branch and a new release with `z` increased by one is created.
-Other bug fixed might be added to that release by merging into the branch.
+To ensure that the base image remains secure, it gets scanned for known vulnerabilities regularly and a new release is prepared manually if needed.
+The new release then uses a newer base image.

 ### Tagging